isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 #### Travellers arriving by Air or Sea, from 31 March 2022, 2359h

-<p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">Under the new travel concept, all travel requirements are calibrated based mainly on the traveller’s COVID-19 vaccination status.</p>
+<p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">Under the new Vaccinated Travel Framework, all travel requirements are calibrated based mainly on the traveller’s COVID-19 vaccination status.
+Please note that the timeline and exact border measures for entry via land may be subject to further updates as discussions with Malaysia are ongoing.</p>

 <p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">There are no Red List countries/regions today; all countries/regions come under the COVID-19 Green List.
 For the detailed entry and health protocols, click on the checklist that best describes the traveller’s profile:<p>